 Highlights of Little Huson Caves

-The Vanishing River Cave has a large cathedral entrance that welcomes exploration.
-Inside, the creek flows underground for 60 meters.
-It’s thought that the Atluck Creek Canyon was formed by a stream which then, as now, flowed underground only briefly.
-What’s left today is unique topography, surrounded by deep pools and filled with crystal-clear green water.
+Inside the cave, the creek flows underground for 60 meters.
+It's thought that the Atluck Creek Canyon was formed by a stream which then, as now, flowed underground only briefly.
+What's left today is unique topography, surrounded by deep pools and filled with crystal-clear green water.

 The park has several other minor karst features that might interest visitors with a discerning eye.
 Keep on the lookout for:

-• ‘Grykes’, which are shallow cracks in the ground
+• ‘Grykes,' which are shallow cracks in the ground

-• ‘Scallops’ – rippled rock surfaces created by high pressure water flow
+• ‘Scallops' – rippled rock surfaces created by high-pressure water flow

-Little Huson Caves area.
+The scenery at Little Huson Caves is truly spectacular.
 Vancouver Island View

 Things to Note